lch6161/Apemaster-Player/README.md

 ApeMaster Player is a playback program that directly plays RTSP video streams on web pages without the need for server transcoding.
 Its principle is to use the embedded web patent technology provided by Ape Master, and the underlying VLC or FFPLAY controls can be called to achieve low latency and multi channel simultaneous playback of RTSP real-time video streams in high version browsers such as Chrome, Firefox, Edge, etc.

-# About Apemaster Player
+## 1.Why Apemaster Player

-## 1.Supports most video and streaming:
-### Support RTSP, RTMP, HLS, H.264, H.265, MP4....
+### Supports most video and streaming:Support RTSP, RTMP, HLS, H.264, H.265, MP4....
 ApeMaster Player embeds VLC player and FFPLAY player into the browser through ApeMaster's patented technology to achieve online playback of camera surveillance videos.
 In theory, any video format or streaming protocol that VLC player and FFPLAY player can play can be played using ApeMaster Player.
 Therefore, you can first download the desktop version of VLC player or FFPLAY player for testing, and the playback effect is the same as ApeMaster Player.

-## 2.Powerful functional interface
-### Support subtitles, watermarks, recording, fast forwarding, playback, and capturing images...
+### Powerful functional interface:Support subtitles, watermarks, recording, fast forwarding, playback, and capturing images...
 ApeMaster player has rich functional interfaces.
 Currently, the developed interfaces include multi-channel, split screen, subtitle, watermark, recording, fast forward, playback, and snapshot.
 If you need to further develop the playback component functions and styles, you can also purchase our playback component source code separately.

-## 3.Low latency, up to 300 milliseconds
-### Play RTSP video streams directly without server transcoding!
+### Low latency, up to 300 milliseconds:Play RTSP video streams directly without server transcoding!
 Unlike other solutions on the Internet, ApeMaster player can directly play the camera RTSP video stream without the need for server transcoding, so the ApeMaster player will have lower latency, even comparable to the effect of the official client software, which can be as low as 300 milliseconds.

-## 4.Support GPU acceleration and play 25 channels
-### Playing multiple videos simultaneously makes it smoother
+### Support GPU acceleration and play 25 channels:Playing multiple videos simultaneously makes it smoother
 ApeMaster player supports the GPU hardware decoding acceleration function of the local machine, which can fully utilize the GPU performance of the local machine when playing high-definition videos or playing multiple videos at the same time.
 ApeMaster also supports dual graphics cards, and the higher the computer configuration, the smoother the playback, and the more video streams that can be played simultaneously on the same webpage.

-## 5.Support privatization deployment
-### Your terminal computer can be deployed in any network environment.
+### Support privatization deployment:Your terminal computer can be deployed in any network environment.
 ApeMaster player has a variety of authorized forms of online version, single -machine version, and encrypted dog version.
 Whether your computer can connect to the Internet, or the local area network environment, or even a physical partition single computer, we all have the corresponding ones The form of authorization, reasonable price!

-## Core advantage
+## 2.Core advantage

 ### Super compatibility
 * Compatible with the latest version of the mainstream browser, such as: chrome, firefox, edge...;